erhan-er/Wabbajack/source/wabbajack/README.md

 ## Getting Started

-All necessary source code in lib file.
+All necessary source code is in lib file.

 This project is a starting point for a Flutter application.